A Little Knowledge… Is a Dangerous Thing

 He is either unable to understand the scientific process that forms the basis of modern medicine or he purposefully ignores the research when conclusions don’t support his preconceived notions.
 Either explanation is disqualifying for someone overseeing the nation’s health and science.

-I’ve noted again and again that many people resist scientific conclusions because they challenge their religious or nationalistic narratives, but also because people prefer intuitive “common sense” to the rigors of the scientific process, which they simply don’t understand.
+I’ve noted again and again that many people resist scientific conclusions that challenge their religious or nationalistic narratives, but also because people prefer intuitive “common sense” to the rigors of the scientific process, which they simply don’t understand.

 \\\

 Here’s an example of the core issue: science is investigatory.
 It’s not “efficient.”
-You never know what scientific inquiries will prove fruitful and change the world.
+You never know what scientific inquiries will prove fruitful and change the world, and which (the majority perhaps) will result in nothing.
 It’s an investment.
-Conservatives understand investments in other contexts, but again and again, not with science.
+Conservatives understand investments in other contexts, but not, it seems, in science.

 Slate: Bethany Brookshire, 14 Nov 2024: Science Is Inherently Inefficient, subtitled “To cut spending on ‘wasteful’ experiments is to misunderstand where brilliant discoveries really come from.”